-- the progress and results of our clinical trials of our drug candidates, including migalastat; - the cost of manufacturing drug supply for our clinical and preclinical studies, including the significant cost of ERT cell line development and manufacturing as well as the cost of manufacturing the vIGF-2 peptide tag; - the scope, progress, results and costs of preclinical development, laboratory testing and clinical trials for our product candidates including those testing the use of pharmacological chaperones co-formulated and co-administered with ERT and for the treatment of lysosomal storage diseases; - · the costs, timing and outcome of regulatory review of our product candidates; - the number and development requirements of other product candidates that we pursue; - · the costs of commercialization activities, including product marketing, sales and distribution; - · the emergence of competing technologies and other adverse market developments; - the costs of preparing, filing and prosecuting patent applications and maintaining, enforcing and defending intellectual property related claims; - · the extent to which we acquire or invest in businesses, products or technologies; and - · our ability to establish collaborations and obtain milestone, royalty or other payments from any such collaborators.
+- the progress and results of our clinical trials of our drug candidates, including migalastat; - the cost of manufacturing drug supply for our clinical and preclinical studies, including the significant cost of ERT cell line development and manufacturing as well as the cost of manufacturing the vIGF-2 peptide tag; - the scope, progress, results and costs of preclinical development, laboratory testing and clinical trials for our product candidates including those testing the use of pharmacological chaperones co-formulated and co-administered with ERT and for the treatment of lysosomal storage diseases; - the costs, timing and outcome of regulatory review of our product candidates; - · the number and development requirements of other product candidates that we pursue;

+- the costs of commercialization activities, including product marketing, sales and distribution; - the emergence of competing technologies and other adverse market developments; - the costs of preparing, filing and prosecuting patent applications and maintaining, enforcing and defending intellectual property related claims; - the extent to which we acquire or invest in businesses, products or technologies; and - our ability to establish collaborations and obtain milestone, royalty or other payments from any such collaborators.

 We do not anticipate that we will generate revenue from commercial sales until at least 2016, if at all.
 In the absence of additional funding, we expect our continuing operating losses to result in increases in our cash used in operations over the next several quarters and years.
-We may seek additional funding through public or private financings of debt or equity, including, sales under our ATM agreement with Cowen which was completed on July 2, 2014.
+We may seek additional funding through public or private financings of debt or equity.
 Including the net proceeds from the completed ATM equity program, we believe that our existing cash and cash equivalents and short-term investments will be sufficient to fund the current operating plan into 2016.